 Practice self-compassion.When the going gets hard, acknowledge that you’re riding the struggle bus without getting sucked into despair or self-criticism.
 Everyone struggles sometimes.
 It doesn’t mean there’s something wrong with you.

 They say the first step is the hardest, but when it comes to diet goals, that’s not true at all.
 People are great at starting.
 The maintenance is where people crash and burn.

 Give yourself a fighting chance.
 In the substance abuse and recovery sphere, they use the acronym HALT to remind folks of four physical and emotional states that make them vulnerable to relapse: hunger, anger, loneliness, tiredness.
-This is a concept I’ve modified for my own life.
-When I’m feeling overwhelmed, or I want to reach for comfort foods or a glass of wine, I use HALTS (with an extra S for stressed) to check in with myself and see where I’m in need of deliberate self-care.
-(Side note: this works well with my kids, too.)
+The same concept can apply to cravings.
+When a craving hits, check in with HALTS (with an extra S for stressed) to see if you have a deeper need that’s not being met.
+(Side note: this works well with kids, too.)

 Cravings for sweet foods are exacerbated by hunger (and low blood sugar),2 stress,3, and fatigue and sleep deprivation.4 Eat plenty of nutrient-dense food that you enjoy.
 Especially if sweets are comfort foods for you, you’re never going to succeed in scaling back if you also hate the food you are eating.
 Manage your stress levels, because stress and willpower are mortal enemies.
 I wouldn’t advise trying to quit all sugar cold turkey when you’re under a ton of work and life stress.
 Consider setting more moderate goals.
 And sleep.
 Always sleep.

 Dealing with Cravings